 I suppose this is why my journaling became so important to me.
 This is why I come to a place each morning, with a purpose, to rid myself of the harmful thoughts that spin around.
 I had to learn how to replace thought with action.
 Otherwise, I found myself feeling the pains and discomforts of life that never made sense to me.

 I explained to the parents that I used to struggle with self-harm, which goes far beyond the physical aspect of cutting.
 Self-harm is a reaction.
 This was my response.
 However, I never had anyone who could truly help me.
 I never had someone show me there was a different way to materialize and understand my thinking.
-Put simply, I never really understood there was other choices that could help me.
+Put simply, I never really understood there were other choices that could help me.

 I had people tell me what to do.
 I had people tell me how to feel and what to think.
 I had all the advice in the world, but I never had anything that could help me with the congestion in my head.